-However, because the panels are a bit bigger, you won't be putting it into your pocket or even a small backpack.
+However, because the panels are slightly bigger, you won't be putting it into your pocket or even a small backpack.
 Something else to keep in mind with chargers like the BigBlue is that these setups don't come with a battery.
 Instead, you get a large panel for a higher output while in use.
 So if there's no sunlight, you won't be charging anything.
-It can still keep your device topped off while letting your back-up battery stay full for times when the sun isn't out.
+It can still keep your device topped off while letting your backup battery stay full for times when the sun isn't out.

-So whether you are looking for a way to cut back on your usage of the electrical grid to save some cash or to find a small way to help the environment, consider using solar to recharge your phone the next time you're ready to plug it in.
+So whether you are looking for a way to cut back on your usage of the electrical grid to save some cash or find a small way to help the environment, consider using solar to recharge your phone the next time you're ready to plug it in.